eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 Sometimes your network may contain nodes which are very close together forming a big cluster.
 This happens frequently when [Importing Networks from OpenStreetMap](../Networks/Import/OpenStreetMap.md).
 [NETCONVERT](../NETCONVERT.md) supports the option **--junctions.join** to find such clusters and join them into a big and well shaped junction.

+### Reasons for joining node clusters
+Within an intersection, special rules of traffic do apply.
+When modelling an intersection by a cluster of nodes, the edges within the cluster are regular roads where these rules cannot be applied.
+- To prevent jamming cross-traffic, vehicles should only enter an intersection space if they are not prevented from leaving by a downstream jam
+- Vehicles that turn left from opposite directions may turn ahead of each other (without intersecting trajectories).
+In an unjoined cluster long vehicles easily block each other when turning left from opposite directions.

+Further Issues:
+- Trajectories of left-turning traffic are invalid in an unjoined cluster.
+Instead of cutting the corner in a smooth curve, the trajectory would consist of two mostly straight legs with a sharp turn in the middle.
+- Proper modelling of left-turn dynamics requires extra traffic light signals within the cluster to reflect the changing priorities on the second leg of a left turn (which is also the first leg of a straight movement).
+- Automatically generated traffic light plans work much better at a single intersection

+### Algorithm for joining node clusters
 You can control the joining algorithm by supplying the option **--junctions.join-dist** {{DT_FLOAT}} which sets a search distance for finding clusters *(default 10m)*.
 The search for joinable node clusters works like this: